-ARCH BIOPARTNERS INC. NOTICE OF ANNUAL MEETING OF SHAREHOLDERS
+ARCH BIOPARTNERS INC.

+NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the annual meeting of shareholders (the "Meeting") of Arch Biopartners Inc. (the "Corporation") will be held at the Corporation's head office located at 545 King Street West, Toronto, Ontario, Canada on March 30, 2021 at 11:00 a.m.
+NOTICE IS HEREBY GIVEN that the Annual General and Special meeting of shareholders (the "Meeting") of Arch Biopartners Inc. (the "Corporation") will be held at the Corporation's head office located at 545 King Street West, Toronto, Ontario, Canada on April 02, 2024, at 11:00 a.m.
 (Toronto time) for the following purposes:

-- 1. To receive the consolidated audited financial statements of the Corporation for the fiscal year ended September 30, 2020 and the respective auditors' report thereon; - 2.
+- 1. To receive the consolidated audited financial statements of the Corporation for the fiscal year ended September 30, 2023, and the respective auditors' report thereon; - 2.
 To elect directors of the Corporation for the ensuing year; - 3.
-The re-appointment of Baker Tilly HMA LLP as auditors of the corporation and to authorize the directors to fix the auditor's remuneration; - 4.
-To consider, and if thought fit, pass, with or without variation, an ordinary resolution providing for the annual approval of the Corporation's current stock option plan; - 5.
+The re-appointment of Baker Tilly HMA LLP as auditors of the corporation and to authorize the directors to fix the auditor's remuneration: - 4.
+To consider, and if thought fit, pass, with or without variation, an ordinary resolution providing for the annual approval of the Corporation's current stock option plan; and, - 5.
 To transact such other business as may properly be brought before the Meeting or any adjournment thereof.